gryter/plentyofphish/README.md

 1. The account owner has restored full control of the account and has removed the malicious URLs; or
 2. The account owner has restored full control of the account and the existing instances of malicious links are either defunct or individually flagged.

-The Steemcleaners team will not remove downvotes made by @steemcleaners and/or @spaminator under the following circumstances:
+The Steemcleaners team will not remove downvotes made by @hivewatchers and/or @spaminator under the following circumstances:
 1. The downvoted post/comment is <12 hours to payout (6+ days old), making removal impossible;
 2. The downvoted post/comment has been deleted, making removal impossible;
 3. We have reason to suspect the account is still compromised; or